 Nexans Norway AS has implemented electronic invoice processing.
-After the end of December 2015 we will no longer accept paper invoices.

 Our goal is to reduce costs on both sides – both for our company and for you as a supplier.
 We will also shorten the invoice processing time, and last but not least, together we will give a significant boost to the environment.